JacobPaxton/data_science_notes/notes_v2.md

     * Highly effective at prediction with few major downsides
 - **Logistic Regression:** Regression (calculation of coefficients) but determinations are classes instead
     * A great baseline predictive model, but usually not the best
-- **XG Boost:** Iteratively use loss function on random forest, eliminate 'weak learner trees' until loss is minimized
+- **XG Boost:** Iteratively use loss function on random forest, drop 'weak learner trees' until loss is minimized
     * World-class performance but near-impossible to explain to stakeholders
-### Evaluation Summary
+### Classifier Evaluation Summary
 - Reviewing our model to see if our predictions matched actuals for a given number of observations
     * True Positive, FP, TN, FN
     * Baseline Prediction is predicting all outcomes as True